Skip to main content

 docker-compose Plugin

 Bianbu NAS uses the docker-compose tool to deploy Docker services.
-When a single container is insufficient for the application’s runtime environment, docker-compose allows for easy definition and management of multiple containers.
+When one container is not enough for an application, docker-compose helps you manage multiple containers easily.

 docker1

-Using the Filebrowser program (an open-source web-based file management tool) as an example, here’s how to create and access a Docker service instance on Bianbu NAS.
+Let’s use Filebrowser (a web-based file manager) as an example to show how to create and access a Docker service.

 docker2